MVakharia/Databases-Codecademy/README.md

 `WHERE` - Restricts query results in order to obtain only the information we want.
 - Typically followed by a boolean expression, such as `level > 5`.
-This particular expression will filter results to only include cards with a level greater than 5.
+This particular expression will filter results to only include cards with a level greater than 5.4

+`LIKE` - Used with the `WHERE` clause to search for a specific pattern in a column.

+`_` - The wildcard character.

+`SELECT * FROM movies WHERE name LIKE 'Fant_stic'` -
+Searches for all movies starting with `Fant` and ending with `stic` with exactly one character in the middle.